-Advorse ou otoinobility indicator Metrics lm pact Evalenation Actions taken, and actions planned and targets set for the next reference period Adverse sus stainability indicator Metrics 2022 Explanation - Average unadjusted gender pay gap of investee companies 3,77% RA: 68% CR: 7% This indicator is not yet taken into account in the assessment process because the database is still insufficient.
+otoinokility indicator Metrics Impact Exploration Actions taken, and actions Adverse st istainability indicator 2022 Explanation planned and targets set for the next reference period 12.
+Unadjusted gender pay gap Average unadjusted gender pay gap of investee companies 3,77% RA: 68% CR: 7% Difference between the average hourly wages of male and female employees in percent This indicator is not yet taken into account in the assessment process because the database is still insufficient.
 Social and employee matters 13.
-Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members 37,10% RA: 68% CR: 41% Indicator is taken into account as part of the sustainable investment process for Article 8 products (anti-personnel mines, Share of investments in investee companies involved in the manufacture or selling of controversial weapons 0,00% RA: 68% CR: 97% Expressed as a percentage of the portfolio value of all companies included in the calculation Investments in controversial weapons are not permitted in Schoellerbank's asset management.
+Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members 37,10% RA: 68% CR: 41% Expressed as a percentage of female members in relation to all members Indicator is taken into account as part of the sustainable investment process for Article 8 products Share of investments in investee companies involved in the manufacture or selling of controversial weapons 0,00% RA: 68% CR: 97% Expressed as a percentage of the portfolio value of all companies included in the calculation Investments in controversial weapons are not permitted in Schoellerbank AG asset management products.